matthijsberg/HomeAssistant-Addons-Beta/README.md

-# HomeAssistant-Addons
+# HomeAssistant-Addons BETA
 My take at building some HA addons that I miss.
+BETA FOR DEV EN TEST

-Add this URL into HA as a custom repository: https://github.com/matthijsberg/HomeAssistant-Addons/
+Add this URL into HA as a custom repository: https://github.com/matthijsberg/HomeAssistant-Addons-Beta/

 ## Roon Server
 Based on the work of Steef; https://github.com/steefdebruijn/docker-roonserver